On AI and Data Technology Innovation in the Rail Industry. Interview with Gerhard Kress

 This interview is conducted in the context of a new EU funded project, called (LeMO (“Leveraging Big Data to Manage Transport Operations“).
 The LeMO project studies and analyses big data in the European transport domain, with focus to five transport dimensions: mode, sector, technology, policy and evaluation.

 LeMO conducts a series of case studies, in order to provide recommendations on the prerequisites of effective big data implementation in the transport field.
-The LeMO project has selected Siemens´ Raligent as one of the main seven case studies in transport in Europe.
+The LeMO project has selected Siemens´ Railigent as one of the main seven case studies in transport in Europe.

 Q1.
 What is your role at Siemens?